ElCrisLWH/Example-Mod-1.17.1/README.md

 1. Run `runClient`.

-Minecraft is now running with your Mod.
+Minecraft is now running with your mod.

 ## Additional Notes